HPEG banner

 Overview of the Technology

-AET’s patented EnvirOcycler technology addresses the two growing urban problems of growing municipal solid waste and decreasing supply of electricity in a single package by converting MSW to energy through a process that is viable and clean with low emissions using a two-stage gasification/thermal oxidizing unit that generates up to 105 GJ/hour per unit from any wet biomass such as MSW.
+The patented EnvirOcycler technology addresses the two growing urban problems of growing municipal solid waste and decreasing supply of electricity in a single package by converting MSW to energy through a process that is viable and clean with low emissions using a two-stage reduction/thermal oxidizing unit that generates up to 105 GJ/hour per unit from any wet biomass such as MSW.

 EnvirOcycler schematic

-This technology’s need for a minimum of 35% moisture content in the solid waste means that energy from the process does not need to be parasitized for drying the waste prior to processing, as is required in the other gasification technologies on the market, which means more energy is available for generating electricity, thereby resulting in a higher output efficiency.
+This technology’s need for a minimum of 35% moisture content in the solid waste means that energy from the process does not need to be parasitized for drying the waste prior to processing, as is required in gasification or WTE technologies on the market, which means more energy is available for generating electricity, thereby resulting in a higher output efficiency.

 Assuming an average of 1.5 kg of MSW generated per capita, a single EnvirOcycler unit can convert the organic fraction of municipal solid waste into heat for communities ranging in population size from 184,000 to 305,000, depending on the waste’s moisture content and size of its organic fraction.